harvimt/quamash/README.rst

 Continuous Integration & Supported Platforms
 --------------------------------------------
-This project uses Travis CI to perform continuous integration.
-This works well, but has some limited scope.
-Travis only tests PySide on Linux so this is the best tested platform.
-Windows is fairly well tested semi-manually, but as yet no fully-automated Windows tests exist.
-FreeBSD, Mac OS X, and other
+This project uses Travis CI to perform tests on linux (Ubuntu 12.04 LTS "Precise Pangolin") and Appveyor (Windows Server 2012 R2, similar to Windows 8) to perform continuous integration.

-\*nix platforms should work, but haven't been thorougly tested.
+On linux, Python 3.3 and 3.4 with PySide, PyQt4, and PyQt5 are tested.
+On windows, Python 3.4 with PySide, PyQt4 and PyQt5 are tested, but Python 3.3 is only tested with PySide since binary installers for PyQt are not provided for Python 3.3 (at least not the newest versions of PyQt), and compiling from source probably isn't worth it.

 License
 =======